asongtoruin/site/content/Graphs/2020-06-28 Football League Seasons.md

 # How?
 A straightforward horizontal bar chart, so nothing complicated here.
-Labelling both the teams and season counts was slightly fiddly,
+Labelling both the teams and season counts was slightly fiddly, but just required keeping track of what needed to be aligned in what way.
+The description at the top is also fairly manual - it took trial and error to work out where to place the line break so that it filled the width without adding extra whitespace after the chart.

 # Libraries / Resources
 - `matplotlib`